Contact the Pensacola State College Visual Arts Department for assistance in planning your program of study.

-A two-year program that serves as a prerequisite for Pensacola State’s Bachelor of Applied Science with a concentration in Graphic Design degree.
-It also prepares students for careers in graphic design upon graduation or acts as a transfer degree for persons wishing to continue their education toward an advanced degree at a professional art school.
-Additional general education course work may be required for transfer to a four-year college.
+The Associate in Science in Graphics Technology (Graphic Design) provides students with a broad foundation in all areas of graphic design and prepares students for careers in graphic design fields.
+This degree program is also a preferred academic pathway into the Dr. Marjan Mazza Bachelor of Applied Science in Business and Management, Graphic Design Management Concentration degree program.
+This Associate in Science degree also serves as a transfer degree for individuals wishing to continue their education toward an advanced degree at a professional art school.
+Additional general education coursework may be required for transfer to a four-year college.
 Contact the four-year school for information.

 We strongly encourage you to contact the Visual Arts Department for assistance in planning your program of study.

 IS THIS FOR YOU